isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Club and Societies.md

 ## Activities Outline

-#### 1. 20 April Morning Assembly Presentation on Earth Day 2022
+#### 1.&nbsp;&nbsp;20 April Morning Assembly Presentation on Earth Day 2022&nbsp;

-Invest in our Planet & launching of SMS(P) 180th Anniversary activity “Let our Light Shine to save our Earth” (A yearly CCA project involving all CCA members to plan and prepare the different components, for example the video script, acting in the short video clip, drawing of the Earth Day posters to share messages on caring for the environment, preparation of level activities).
+Invest in our Planet &amp; launching of SMS(P) 180th&nbsp;Anniversary activity “Let our Light Shine to save our Earth” (A yearly CCA project involving all CCA members to plan and prepare the different components, for example the video script, acting in the short video clip, drawing of the Earth Day posters to share messages on caring for the environment, preparation of level activities).

-#### 2. 20 May 2022
+#### 2.&nbsp; 20 May 2022

-Online program for CCA members conducted by Sustainable Singapore Gallery titled “Big Greens” leveraging on simulations and games to enable students better understand abstract environmental issues.
-3. 21 September 2022
+Online&nbsp;program for CCA members conducted by Sustainable Singapore Gallery titled “Big Greens” leveraging on simulations and games to enable students better understand abstract environmental issues.&nbsp;3.&nbsp;&nbsp;21 September 2022

-    Morning Assembly Presentation by SembCorp on "Recycling Right"
+&nbsp; &nbsp;&nbsp;Morning Assembly Presentation by SembCorp on "Recycling Right"

-#### 4. 23 September 2022
+#### 4.&nbsp;&nbsp;23 September 2022

 Talk conducted in school to CCA members by Sembcorp on “Climate Change”.

-#### 5. 14 October 2022
+#### 5.&nbsp;&nbsp;14 October 2022&nbsp;

 Circular Asia “THINK GLOBAL sustainability programme” conducted for CCA members.
 It is an educational gamified programme to introduce the UN Sustainable Development Goals and Singapore’s approaches to these goals through SG Green Plan.

-#### 6. 21 October 2022
+#### 6.&nbsp;&nbsp;21 October 2022

 Terrarium making workshop conducted by Grace Mission Agri Pte Lid for CCA members.

-#### 7. 4 November 2022
+#### 7.&nbsp; &nbsp;4 November 2022

 CCA Learning Journey to Gardens by the Bay “The Cool Factor” Program (1 hour) to understand the innovations and technologies adopted by the Gardens to promote conservation and sustainability.